-American Ethnic Literature is a course devoted to the study of various literary, cultural, and social issues as examined in the works of American authors of non-European descent.
-Over the course of the term students will examine a variety of written genres, including but not limited to, works of poetry, fiction, short essay, and autobiography.
+This course is devoted to the study of various literary, cultural, and social issues as examined in the works of American authors of non-European descent.
+Over the course of the term, students will examine a variety of written genres, including but not limited to, works of poetry, fiction, short essay, and autobiography.
 Students are asked to consider the ways in which these authors frame the concept of the "American Experience" through these genres.
-Prerequisite: English I and II.
+Prerequisites: English I and II.